MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/Python3.x/LibrariesFrameworks/README.md

 collections: a variety of useful data structures (named tuples)
 copy: for copying data
-csv: for reading and writing CSV files datetime:classes for handling dates and times
+csv: for reading and writing CSV files
+datetime: classes for handling dates and times
 fnmatch: for matching Unix-style filename patterns
 glob: for matching Unix-style path patterns
 io: for handling I/O streams